 How Cognitive Behavioral Therapy (CBT) Works

 A form of psychotherapy, CBT is a problem-focused, skills-based treatment that teaches clients how to identify and modify unhelpful behavior patterns and thinking patterns that may cause or increase anxiety and distress.
-CBT typically focuses on difficulties in the moment, and relies on the therapist and client developing a shared view of the client's problem.
+CBT typically focuses on difficulties in the moment, and relies on the therapist and client to develop a shared view of the client's problem.
 CBT with children and adolescents will always involve the family, who are a key resource to support change.

 Conditions CBT Can Treat in Children & Adolescents